hashcashier/adaptive-dispute-cutoffs/README.md

-# Adaptive layer-two dispute periods in blockchains
+# Adaptive layer-two dispute periods in blockchains - by Rami

 A proof of concept implementation for EVM.